Interaction and collision of skyrmions in chiral antiferromagnets: Introduction

 \section{Introduction}

 Antiferromagnets (AFM) present magnetic ordering but no net magnetization, in contrast to ferromagnets (FM).
 As a result, no stray fields are produced and they are robust against moderate external magnetic fields.
 Their dynamics, such as spin wave frequencies and switching timescales, are in the THz range.
-These qualities, combined with the fact that antiferromagnetic materials are abundant, make them very interesting to study.
-While in the previous decades, antiferromagnetic order had proven difficult to detect and manipulate, interest in antiferromagnetic materials is burgeoning since experimental techniques now allow for optical switching of magnon modes \cite{2004_Nature_KimelRasing,2011_NatComm_Kanda,2017_PRB_TzschaschelSatoh,2018_NatPhys_NemecKimel}, optical \cite{2021_PRB_SchreiberKlaeui,2021_PRAppl_SchmittKlaeui,2023_advMater_MeerKlaeui} or phonon-based manipulation \cite{2022_NJP_StremoukhovKirilyuk}, and electrical \cite{2016_Science_Wadley,2018_NatComm_BodnarKlaeuiJourdan,2018_SciRep_MoriyamaOno} or current-induced switching of antiferromagnetic domains \cite{2018_SciRep_MoriyamaOno,2020_NanoLett_MeerKlaeui}, spin dynamics in the THz range \cite{2010_NatPhot_Kampfrath,2011_PRL_HiguchiGonokami,2022_arXiv_RongioneKlaeuiLebrun}, observation of AFM domain walls and their dynamics \cite{2022_acsnano_GrigorevKlaeuiDemsar}.
+These qualities, combined with the fact that antiferromagnetic materials are abundant, are strong motivations for their study.
+While in the previous decades, antiferromagnetic order had proven difficult to detect and manipulate, interest in antiferromagnetic materials is burgeoning since experimental techniques now allow for optical switching of magnon modes \cite{2004_Nature_KimelRasing,2011_NatComm_Kanda,2017_PRB_TzschaschelSatoh,2018_NatPhys_NemecKimel}, optical \cite{2021_PRB_SchreiberKlaeui,2021_PRAppl_SchmittKlaeui,2023_advMater_MeerKlaeui} or phonon-based manipulation \cite{2022_NJP_StremoukhovKirilyuk}, and electrical \cite{2016_Science_Wadley,2018_NatComm_BodnarKlaeuiJourdan,2018_SciRep_MoriyamaOno} or current-induced switching of antiferromagnetic domains \cite{2018_SciRep_MoriyamaOno,2020_NanoLett_MeerKlaeui}, spin dynamics in the THz range \cite{2010_NatPhot_Kampfrath,2011_PRL_HiguchiGonokami,2023_NatComm_RongioneKlaeuiLebrun}, and observation of AFM domain walls and their dynamics \cite{2022_acsnano_GrigorevKlaeuiDemsar}.